Back in Canada Chapter 25

 I got a letter from Mom saying that this would be her worst Christmas ever.
 Sander, Bent, and I are here in Canada.
 She was there in Denmark alone with Elisabeth and Grandma.
 I thought it was strange that Bent, Sander, and I are here in the same town, and yet we are not even going to be spending Christmas together.

 I began to wonder why Bent had come back to live in Canada.
-Why was he living here, while he was perfectly content with Mom and Elisabeth living in Denmark?
-Bent didn’t have a job here.
-He always worked only when he felt like it.
-Mom and Bent were living separate lives.
-I also questioned whether Bent would ever go back to Denmark to live again.
+Why was he living here, while he was perfectly content for Mom and Elisabeth to live in Denmark?

 Posted